perladvent/perldotcom/content/article/perl-and-cgi.md

 ![/images/author/dave-jacoby.jpg](/images/author/dave-jacoby.jpg)

 ## Processing input

-The first way to pass data to a program is the query string, which you see in URLs like `https://example.com/?foo=bar`, which could be part of any link.
-This uses the "GET" request methind, and becomes available to the program as `$ENV->{QUERY_STRING}`, which in this case is `foo=bar`.
+The first way to pass data is with the query string, which you see in URLs like `https://example.com/?foo=bar`, which could be part of any link.
+This uses the "GET" request method, and becomes available to the program as `$ENV->{QUERY_STRING}`, which in this case is `foo=bar`.
 But CGI does better than that.

 ```perl
 #!/usr/bin/perl